Sami-chabani/prediction_based_resource_allocation/README.md

   - pandas
   - keras
   - tensorflow
-  - PyProM from another rep
+  - PyProM from another repo

 - To install,